deficollective/defiscan/src/content/protocols/morpho.md

 ## Conclusion

-The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the *Chain* and *Accessibility* dimensions.
-The upgradeability of the `MORPHO` token that is not protected with an onchain governance system and *Exit Window* and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and Stage 1 decentralization.
+The Morpho Ethereum mainnet protocol achieves _Low_ centralization scores for the _Chain_ and _Accessibility_ dimensions.
+The upgradeability of the `MORPHO` token that is not protected with an onchain governance system and _Exit Window_ and its trusted Chainlink dependency result in _Medium_ _Upgradeability_, _Exit Window_ and _Autonomy_ risks and Stage 1 decentralization.

 The protocol could reach Stage 2 by transferring control over the `MORPHO` permissions to onchain governance with a sufficient _Exit Window_ and implementing a fallback mechanism around the Chainlink oracle (or Chainlink adopting a Security Council setup for its own multisig account).

+> Overall score: Stage 1

+# Reviewer's Notes

 We further want to highlight the following observations which did not directly factor into the scoring:

 - ⚠️ Curators of Morpho Vaults are in control of critical permissions which can result in the loss of user funds and unclaimed yield.
 These permissions only have a direct impact on users in the respective vault and thus do not contribute to the centralization of the Morpho protocol.

-> Overall score: Stage 1
+Vault owners can name guardians with the capability to cancel bad behaviors of curators, when the actions they are taking is increasing the risk towards the end user.

-# Technical Analysis
+# Protocol Analysis

 An overview of the Morpho protocol can be seen in the diagram below.